 To remove dried blood stains, follow these steps:

-Ammonia, paired with an enzyme cleaner, can effectively tackle even the most persistent blood stains from a carpet.
+Ammonia, paired with an cleaner, can effectively tackle even the most persistent blood stains from a carpet.

 It is important to note that the use of warm water is generally discouraged, as it may cause the blood to set deeper into the carpet fibres, complicating the removal process.